 Assessment of the quality and development relevance of the proposals will be performed by expert reviewers, and the final funding decisions will be made in discussion with British Council country office and in country partners.
-Only proposals with an average score of 30 points or more for Sections 2 to 4 and which have taken gender inclusion into consideration will be eligible for funding.
+Only proposals with an average score of 30 points or more for Sections 3 to 5, demonstrate relevance to economic development and social welfare and which have taken gender inclusion into consideration will be eligible for funding.

-ection 1: Relevance to economic development and Score Range social welfare YES/NO • Clear evidence is provided demonstrating that the suggested impacts assessed are relevant to the lives of vulnerable people/low income populations in a DAC country. • Clear evidence is provided demonstrating that the project will contribute to the economic development and social welfare of the partner country and within a reasonable timeframe (within 10 years).
+Section 1: Relevance to economic development and Score Range social welfare YES/NO Clear evidence is provided demonstrating that the suggested impacts assessed are relevant to the lives of vulnerable people/low income populations in a DAC country.
+Clear evidence is provided demonstrating that the project will contribute to the economic development and social welfare of the partner country and within a reasonable timeframe (within 15 years).
 Development-relevant stakeholders and beneficiaries are defined, and the project plan includes an engagement plan.

-Section 2: Relevance to gender equality Score Range S ufficient /Insufficient • Measures are in place to ensure equal and meaningful opportunities for people of different genders to be involved throughout the project.
-This includes the development of the project, the participants of the research and innovation, and the beneficiaries of the research and innovation. any spec reduce g people of osal does not include ific measure to ender inequality or for f different genders to ed in the project.
-The project will have a positive impact on people of different genders, both throughout the project and beyond. diligence and vulne s address due , risks, basic needs, erabilities of persons nt genders. • The potential impact on the relations between people of different genders and people of the same gender is clearly described.
-For example, changing roles and responsibilities in households, society, economy, politics, power, etc. (Sufficie Excellen Programi nt)
+Section 2: Relevance to gender equality Score Range Sufficient /Insufficient Measures are in place to ensure equal and meaningful opportunities for people of different genders to be involved throughout the project.
+This includes the development of the project, the participants of the research and innovation, and the beneficiaries of the research and innovation.
+Not addressed: The proposal does not include any specific measure to reduce gender inequality or for people of different genders to be involved in the project.
+(Insufficient) The project will have a positive impact on people of different genders, both throughout the project and beyond.
+Good Proposals show understanding of the local context, risks, basic needs, and vulnerabilities of persons of different genders, and exercise due diligence to address these needs in the relation to the proposal.
+(Sufficient) The potential impact on the relations between people of different genders and people of the same gender is clearly described.
+For example, changing roles and responsibilities in households, society, economy, politics, power, etc.

-Risks and unintended negative consequences on gender equality will be monitored, avoided, or mitigated against. opportunities for persons of different genders.
-(Sufficient) Relevant outcomes and outputs will be measured with disaggregated data by age and gender (where disclosed).
-Transformative: Programmes/projects address unequal power relations and seek systemic institutional, legal, and societal changes.
-(Sufficient)
+- Risks and unintended negative consequences on gender equality will be monitored, avoided, or mitigated against. - Relevant outcomes and outputs will be measured with disaggregated data by age and gender (where disclosed). - Applicants have set the context for the potential outputs of the project as it relates to gender equality and social inclusion, considering the demographics (gender, age, disability, social/economic status...) of stakeholders, researchers, participants and beneficiaries.